The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 Extra Safety Features: MIPS, WaveCel, etc.

 Bicycle helmets come with extra safety features.
-The most well-known is MIPS.
-But there are more like WaveCel, Kali, Leatt, 6D, KinetiCore, SPIN, etc.
+The most well-known is MIPS, but there are others, such as WaveCel, Kali, Leatt, 6D, KinetiCore, and SPIN.

-These systems reduce the rotational and/or linear forces during an impact, lowering the strain level in your brain and the risk of a brain injury.
+These systems reduce the rotational and/or linear forces during an impact, lowering the strain on the brain and the risk of brain injury.

 I summarized the pros and cons of the most common safety systems in the following table.
 You can learn more about them in my article about MIPS, WaveCel, etc.